OperationsMarch 16, 2026· 8 min read

 Not all platforms are created equal when it comes to admin burden.
 Here's a realistic assessment:

-KnowBe4 (12–19 hrs/mo).
-The most full-featured platform, but also the most hands-on.
+KnowBe4.
+A full-featured platform, but often hands-on.
 Campaign setup is flexible but manual.
 Reporting is powerful but requires configuration.
 The sheer number of options means more decisions for your team to make at every step.

-Proofpoint SAT (10–15 hrs/mo).
-Slightly less admin than KnowBe4, primarily because it has fewer features.
-If you're already in the Proofpoint email security ecosystem, integration is smoother.
-But campaign management is still manual.
+Proofpoint SAT.
+If you're already in the Proofpoint email security ecosystem, integration may be smoother.
+But campaign management and evidence preparation can still require manual work.

 Huntress SAT (3–6 hrs/mo).
 The "managed" approach meaningfully reduces admin time.
 Huntress runs campaigns on your behalf, which eliminates the biggest time sink.
 You're still responsible for user management and reviewing results, but the campaign creation burden is largely lifted.

-Arctic Wolf (5–10 hrs/mo).
+Arctic Wolf.
 Managed service with a dedicated concierge, which reduces some admin tasks.
 But initial setup and ongoing user management still require attention.

-AI-native platforms like DefendWise (~0 hrs/mo).
-Full automation from enrollment through reporting.
-Connect a directory, and the AI handles campaign creation, content generation, phishing simulations, user management, and report generation.
-The admin time is effectively zero because there are no manual campaigns to configure.
+AI-native platforms like DefendWise.
+Automation from enrollment through reporting can reduce recurring admin.
+Connect a directory, and AI-assisted workflows help with campaign creation, content generation, phishing simulations, user management, and report generation.

 Calculating Your True Cost of Ownership